MVP Development Services | Fixed Price

 A prototype is a clickable simulation - it shows how a product looks and flows, but doesn't run on real infrastructure or handle real users.
 An MVP is production software that does.
 RaftLabs builds both.
 Which you need depends on your current goal: investor validation before committing to a build (prototype) or user validation with working software (MVP).

-Our MVP development starts at $10,000 for a basic version with 1–2 core features, a simple design, and a clearly defined scope and timeline.
-More complex products with AI, multi-platform delivery, or advanced integrations run $25,000 to $75,000.
+Basic MVP development starts at $15,000, for a version with one or two core features, a simple design, and a clearly defined scope.
+A standard MVP with a full feature set, an AI layer, or multi-platform delivery runs $30,000 to $60,000.
 We provide fixed-cost proposals after a scoping session, not hourly estimates that shift as scope changes.

 For early-stage founders, MVP development needs to account for limited runway, fast iteration, and the need to prove a business model, not just ship features.
 Our startup-focused MVP development services include fixed-cost engagements, milestone-based payment, 8-week post-launch support, and scoping that forces the right decisions early.
 We've helped founders who came to us after spending $80K elsewhere with nothing to show for it.